Candide23/liftoff-assignments/P2-Project_Outline/README.md

 ### Overview
 Include overview here
-App that can tell me all information that I want about national Park, so I can plan in advance because I visit
+App that can tell me all information that I want about national Park, so I can plan in advance my visit

 ### Features
+Users can create and authenticate accounts.
+Users can search national parks by: name, state..
-As an user I want to know when is the best period in the year to visit a national park As an user I want to know what is the max number of days you can stay As an user I want to know the address(es) of the entrance(s) As an user I want to know  if they have showers and bathrooms, and if so how many
+As an user I want to know when is the best time in the year to visit a national park As an user I want to know what is the max number of days you can stay As an user I want to know the address(es) of the entrance(s) As an user I want to know  if they have showers and bathrooms, and if so how many